 Trustee Tripp asked President Brogan to give the President's Report.
-FAU is excited about seeing the super computer come to the campus of FAU in partnership with IBM and the Scripps Institute.
+FAU is excited about the possibility of the super computer coming to the campus of FAU in partnership with IBM and the Scripps Institute.
 The super computer will be important in terms of the Bird Flu project checkmate, and participation in the Latin American grid consortium.
 President Brogan thanked the staff that helped to execute the spring commencement ceremony.
-There were five ceremonies and Senator

-Bill Nelson spoke at one of the ceremonies.
-The President's Service Medallion to Senator Nelson, Mr. Jack Guistewhite, and Trustee Sherry Plymale.
+There were five ceremonies and Senator Bill Nelson spoke at one of the ceremonies.
+The President's Service Medallion was awarded to Senator Nelson, Mr. Jack Guistwhite, and Trustee Sherry Plymale.
 There was posthumous diploma awarded, an 88 year-old graduate, and a 15 year-old graduate.
 Trustee Grossman, Trustee Janke, Trustee Blosser, Trustee Stilley, and Trustee Plymale represent the BOT at the ceremonies.
 There was five ceremonies because commencement was held in the Carole and Barry Kaye Auditorium while the arena is being renovated.